 On October 6, 2011, CJIS launched Missouri's Fast ID Program.
 This program initiated new biometric technology and capability to the state.
 The Fast ID program enables an officer to identify unknown persons via a handheld mobile identification device.
 The mobile identification device captures the fingerprint images of the subject's index fingers and transmits them to the state AFIS system for search.
-The search results are returned to the officer in approximately 30 seconds.
+The search results are returned to the officer in less than 30 seconds.

 On October 26, 2012, Missouri became the 10th state in the nation to develop an interface between the state's two-finger Fast ID system and the FBI's RISC database.
-This interface enables two-finger Fast ID searches to also automatically search this special database which contains the fingerprint images of sex offenders, federal fugitives, and those on the FBI's terrorist watchlist.
+This interface enables two-finger Fast ID searches to also automatically search this special database which contains the fingerprint images of sex offenders, federal fugitives, immigration violators, and those on the FBI's terrorist watchlist.

 On November 29, 2012, Missouri received its first hit against the RISC database.
 This hit resulted in the arrest of a federal fugitive.
+Since then, 112 RISC hits have been received on Fast ID Searches.

 The Fast ID program has been widely successful from its inception.
-This technology has enabled officers to identify homicide victims, traffic fatality victims, unknown vehicle occupants, parole absconders, federal fugitives as well as state fugitives, as well as many other unidentified persons in a fraction of the time it would have taken using traditional identification methods
+This technology has enabled officers to identify homicide victims, traffic fatality victims, unknown vehicle occupants, parole absconders, federal fugitives as well as state fugitives, as well as many other unidentified persons in a fraction of the time it would have taken using traditional identification methods.

-- Total Number of Transactions Processed-435,976
+- Total Number of Transactions Processed-443,377

-- Total AFIS Hits-264,168
+- Total AFIS Hits-274,402

-- Statewide Latent Hits-2,421
+- Statewide Latent Hits-2,444

-- 2,813,419 Tenprints in AFIS
+- 2,830,731 Tenprints in AFIS

-- 75,079 Latent Lifts in AFIS
+- 81,626 Latent Lifts in AFIS

-- 1,648,295Palm Prints in AFIS
+- 1,834,878 Palm Prints in AFIS

-- 1,437 Fast ID Searches
+- 1,892 Fast ID Searches

-- 887 Fast ID Hits
+- 1,168 Fast ID Hits

-- Fast ID Hit %-64%
+- Fast ID Hit %-62%

-- 1 RISC Hits
+- 47 RISC Hits